itmo-mla/fall-24/students/mt-desta/lab4/README.md

 3. Correlation-based initialization proved highly effective, suggesting the importance of intelligent weight initialization.

-4. The addition of Nesterov momentum to L2 regularization improved performance slightly.
+4. The addition of momentum to L2 regularization improved performance slightly.

 5. Learning rate optimization requires careful tuning, as shown by the lower performance of the optimal learning rate variant.